drBenway/pixi-vn-wiki/Images.md

 showImageWithDisolveEffect('image1', 'path/to/image.png', 0.2)
 ```

-## Olter Transitions and Animations
+## Other Transitions and Animations

 The functions above do nothing more than add an image to the canvas, display it and start a Ticker.
 So you can use [`GameWindowManager.addTicker`](Animations-and-Effects) to add your own transitions and animations.